-MS Life Insurance And Multiple Sclerosis Cover
+MS Life Insurance Cover Options

 multiple sclerosis life insurance

-Insurance aims to protect individuals from the financial consequences of uncertainty and unpredictability.
+Life insurance aims to protect individuals from the financial consequences of uncertainty and unpredictability.

 However, for people with multiple sclerosis (MS), the stability and security that should come from insurance are often either unavailable, expensive, or inadequate for their needs.

-Can I claim on my existing insurance?
+Can I make a claim under my existing insurance?

-You may be able to claim policies you already hold depending on the type of insurance.
+You may be able to claim policies you already hold, depending on the type of insurance.

 Some examples of policies that can help you include those that will (1) pay out a lump sum (critical illness cover), (2) help with income replacement (income protection), and (3) pay some medical bills (private medical insurance).